 Guest Author – Lynn Buzzard

-This article [slightly edited] comes from the “What Does the Lord Requre of You?” devotional published by Advocates International.
+This article [slightly edited] comes from the “No Higher Calling” devotional published by Advocates International, CLS’ international sister ministry.
 Lynn Buzzard is a former professor at Campbell Law School and the former executive director of Christian Legal Society.